Chanyon/Chanyon/README.md

 ### Hi there 👋
-- 🔭 I’m currently learning backend web development using JavaScript, TypeScript and Rust.
+- 🔭 I’m currently learning backend web development using JavaScript, TypeScript, Go and Rust.
 - 🌱 I’m looking for a Front-End development internship.
 - - 📫 How to reach me: [email](mailto:Dominic_Duan@163.com)
 <!--